ConnorGibbons/SwiftAIS/README.md

 **You'll need:**
-* An ARM-based Mac running macOS 15 or newer (subject to change -- hoping to add support for Intel & older macOS versions soon!)
+* A Mac running macOS 10.13 or newer
 * Xcode Command Line Tools (https://developer.apple.com/xcode/resources/)
 * RTL-SDR & an antenna.
 Antennas designed for the VHF range are ideal, but not strictly required.
 * Be located near marine activity.
 Unfortunately, reception will be too weak (likely nonexistent) if not in a coastal area.